 - Spellblade passive procs as soon as you activate your Q, adding a significant on-hit damage.

-- It also removes your need for Boots of Speed.
+- It also removes your need for Boots.
 Combine this with Duskblade of Draktharr, and you'll have 10% movement speed (379.5 MS) (along with Youmuu's Ghostblade active and 3 stacks of Bonetooth Necklace).

 - Another Anti-Burst Item